๐Ÿ”ฌ Science-based ยท Free ยท No signup ยท 30+ species

 ๐Ÿˆ How much to feed a cat

-A typical 4kg neutered adult indoor cat needs approximately 200โ€“240 kcal/day โ€” about 55โ€“67g of dry kibble or 200g of wet pรขtรฉ.
-Cats are obligate carnivores with very specific protein needs.
-Many cats are significantly overfed because owners scoop rather than weigh.
-Wet food is strongly recommended as a significant portion of a cat's diet as it provides essential hydration that dry-only diets lack.
+A typical 4 kg neutered adult indoor cat needs 200โ€“240 kcal/day โ€” about 55โ€“67g of dry kibble or 200g of wet pรขtรฉ.
+Most cats are overfed because owners scoop rather than weigh.
+Wet food is strongly recommended as a significant part of a cat's diet for essential hydration.
+Sphynx and Rex cats have higher metabolisms and need more.

 ๐Ÿ How much to feed a ball python